-Tonsillectomy & Adenoidectomy - Tonsil and
+Tonsillectomy & Adenoidectomy (tonsil and

 adenoid

-section contains several graphic videos of tonsillectomy and
+This section contains several graphic videos of tonsillectomy and

-adenoidectomy which should only be viewed by adults.
-To the left,
+adenoidectomy which should only be

 Generally, there are two reasons why a child may need tonsils or adenoids